JaVa-ConfigPlus/Config-Remark-Editor/README.md

 VTG is a lightweight and powerful configuration editor for V2Ray-compatible links.

-It allows users to easily manage, edit and optimize multiple configurations with a simple and modern interface.
+It helps users easily manage, edit and optimize multiple configurations with a simple and modern interface.

-All operations are performed locally on your device, ensuring privacy and security.
+All operations are processed locally on your device to protect user privacy.

 ---

 ## ✨ Features

-🔹 Rename Remarks
-Change configuration names quickly and easily.

-🔹 IP Address Replacement
+📝 **Rename Remarks**
+Quickly rename multiple configuration remarks.

+🌐 **IP Address Replacement**
 Replace server Address/Host with custom IP addresses or domains.

-🔹 Multi Protocol Support
-Supports popular V2Ray protocols.

-🔹 Smart Detection
+🔍 **Smart Detection**
 Automatically detects valid configuration links.

-🔹 Clean Output
+📋 **Clean Output**
-Removes unnecessary text and keeps only valid configurations.
+Keeps only valid and modified configurations.

-🔹 One Click Copy
-Copy modified configurations instantly.

-🔹 Fully Offline
+📄 **Multi Protocol Support**
+Supports VLESS, Trojan, VMess, Shadowsocks and ShadowsocksR.

+⚡ **Fast & Offline**
 No internet connection required.

-🔹 Privacy Focused
+🔒 **Privacy Focused**
-No data collection and no uploads.
+No data collection and no configuration uploads.

 ---